 Keywords: preschoolers, laughter, smiles, humour, peer groups

 Laughter is a universal aspect of human life occurring in almost all individuals and across all cultures (Martin, 2007; Provine, 2001).
-Beginning at a very young age, laughter is a distinctive pattern of vocalisation that is instantly recognisable(Sroufe & Waters, 1976).
+Laughter is a distinctive pattern of vocalisation that is instantly recognisable and emerges by four months (Sroufe & Waters, 1976).
 Despite variations in cultural norms and across generations, the actual sounds of laughter are difficult to tell apart from one culture to the next (Gervais & Wilson, 2005).
-Laughter is also a highly social phenomenon (Addyman & Addyman, 2013; Antony J Chapman, 1973; Provine, 1993).
-Surprisingly little experimental research has investigated social laughter in young children and its relation to humour.
-The current study sought to do so by having preschoolers watch humourous videos on their own or in company of their peers.
+Laughter is also a highly social phenomenon (Addyman & Addyman, 2013; Chapman, 1973; Provine, 1993).
+Surprisingly little experimental research has investigated the social dimensions of laughter in young children and how this relates to their responses to humour.
+The current study sought to do so by adapting the methods of Chapman (1973) to measure smiling and laughter in preschoolers watch humorous videos on their own or in the company of their peers.